emmanuelmartinezs/Mapping_Earthquakes/README.md

 # Mapping Earthquakes
 ## Overview of Project
-> Roza has a partially completed dashboard that she needs to finish.
-She has a completed panel for demographic information and now needs to visualize the bacterial data for each volunteer.
-Specifically, her volunteers should be able to identify the top 10 bacterial species in their belly buttons.
-That way, if Improbable Beef identifies a species as a candidate to manufacture synthetic beef, Roza's volunteers will be able to identify whether that species is found in their navel.
+> Basil and Sadhana like how you created your earthquake map with two different maps and the earthquake overlay.
+Now, Basil and Sadhana would like to see the earthquake data in relation to the tectonic plates’ location on the earth, and they would like to see all the earthquakes with a magnitude greater than 4.5 on the map, and they would like to see the data on a third map.

-1. ***Deliverable 1***: Create a Horizontal Bar Chart
+1. ***Deliverable 1***: Add Tectonic Plate Data
-2. ***Deliverable 2***: Create a Bubble Chart
+2. ***Deliverable 2***: Add Major Earthquake Data
-3. ***Deliverable 3***: Create a Gauge Chart
+3. ***Deliverable 3***: Add an Additional Map
-4. ***Deliverable 4***: Customize the Dashboard
+4. ***Deliverable 4***: A written report on the Mapping Earthquakes analysis [`README.md`](https://github.com/emmanuelmartinezs/Mapping_Earthquakes/).
-5. ***Deliverable 5***: A written report on the Mapping Earthquakes analysis [`README.md`](https://github.com/emmanuelmartinezs/Mapping_Earthquakes/).
+5. ***EXTRA 5***: Enable IO Page for [`Mapping Earthquakes`](https://emmanuelmartinezs.github.io/Mapping_Earthquakes/) analysis.

 ## Resources and Before Start Notes: